smart-on-fhir/smart-scheduling-links/README.md

 ## Lightweight, scalable appointment booking API

-"SMART Scheduling Links" is a standards-based specifcation enabling patients to:
+"SMART Scheduling Links" is a standards-based specification enabling patients to:

 1. **find appointment slots** using an appointment search tool of their choice, searching by geography, specialty, health system, etc
 2. **follow a deep link** into the provider's booking portal, to book a specific slot
-3. **complete a booking**, e.g. by providing details, answering question, or submitting documentation
+3. **complete a booking**, e.g., by providing details, answering question, or submitting documentation

 We are parsimonious in our use of standards, so that:

 * step 1 is standardized with **FHIR Slot search**; then
 * step 2 is standardized with **HTTPS deep-linking conventions**; meanwhile
-* step 3 **requires no stanrdization**, enabling flexible and provider-specific rules to take place.
+* step 3 **requires no standardization**, enabling flexible and provider-specific rules to take place.
-(To be clear, many standards can facilitate step 3, but they're out of scope for SMART Schedling Links.)
+(To be clear, many standards can facilitate step 3, but they're out of scope for SMART Scheduling Links.)

 ## Roles and responsibilities